By Hugh Edwards & Rob Bee

 - Miscellaneous Voice Studio Software

-This blog deals with the first two in turn.
-Plugins are a huge subject and a little off-topic for a discussion on Voiceover Artists requirements as they’re common to all recording software environments.
-For miscellaneous voiceover software, go and google Annotate and Voxover, two amazing bits of software that you may want to consider for your studio, but again out of the scope of this topic.
+This blog deals with the first two.
+Plugins are a vast subject and a little off-topic for a discussion on Voiceover Artists’ requirements as they’re common to all recording software environments.
+For miscellaneous voiceover software, go and Google Annotate, Pozotron and Voxover, three amazing bits of software that you may want to consider for your studio, but again out of the scope of this topic.

 #1 – Audio Editors.